Moe-Hassan-123/secretShare/README.md

 ## Security

-If you discover a security vulnerability within SecretShare, please send an e-mail to `security@secretshare.uk`.
+If you discover a security vulnerability within ShareSecret, please send an e-mail to `security@secretshare.uk`.
 All security vulnerabilities will be promptly addressed.

 ## License